“I am terrified of having any work done at the dentist’s which involves my mouth being numbed. When my mouth is numb I feel like I am choking.”

 “So, I have tried using orajel.
 I put it along the lower left gumline and bottom lip.
 First things first.
 It tastes foul.
 Foul beyond belief.
 But, I managed not to just rinse it all off immediately and it did make me numb.
 Not deeply numb like a proper anesthetic but numb enough to start drooling out the corner of my mouth and make my tongue feel like it was swelling.
 It only lasted 10-15 minutes max but was quite useful to “get to know the feeling”.
 The most important thing for me was that I was doing this in a “safe” environment (at home rather than dental office) and I was in control (doing it to myself rather than have someone else adminster).”

-Topical anaesthetics like orajel come in both regular strength (10% benzocaine) and maximum strength (20% benzocaine), so if you’d like to try this method of desensitisation, you could try the lower strength first.
+Topical anaesthetics such as orajel come in both regular strength (10% benzocaine) and maximum strength (20% benzocaine), so if you’d like to try this method of desensitisation, you could try the lower strength first.
 Always read the label, do not use more than directed, and do not use if you have a known allergy to topical “caine” anaesthetics.

 Below are some commonly asked questions about the fear of feeling numb, and the answers given by dentists on our message board and by e-mail.
 Some of the explanations are quite scientific in nature, but the aim is to de-mystify the feeling of numbness.
 By being aware of what your mouth is doing and why, you can regain control and understand that you are in no danger from the situation.